Chandler's Reclaimed Water System

 Ocotillo Water Reclamation Facility

 Water reuse is vital to sustainable water management in the desert.
-Chandler has invested in wastewater collections systems, water reclamation facilities and a network of pumps and pipes to deliver reclaimed water to parks, schools, churches, businesses, golf courses, HOAs and City owned aquifer recharge facilities.
+Chandler has invested in wastewater collection systems, water reclamation facilities and a network of pumps and pipes to deliver reclaimed water to parks, schools, churches, businesses, golf courses, HOAs and city-owned aquifer recharge facilities.

 In Chandler, every drop of water that is used indoors is recycled and used again!
 Reclaimed water is wastewater that has been treated to very high standards for reuse in landscape irrigation, fountains, lakes, industrial use and aquifer recharge.
 It is a vital part of Chandler’s water supply and allows the City to reduce demand for surface water supplies, saving our drinking water supplies for the future.